24/7 Support Line - Call Now

 Are There Rules in a Halfway House?

-1. Maintaining Sobriety:
+1. Maintaining Sobriety

-2. Staying:
+2. Staying

 Residing at the house is a condition of all halfway houses.
 It also promotes order and responsibility.

-3. Participation in Group Meetings and Therapy Sessions:
+3. Participation in Group Meetings and Therapy Sessions

 Residents may also be mandated to participate in therapy sessions, group meetings, or other programs directed at their rehabilitation and development.

-4. Showing Respect for Others:
+4. Showing Respect for Others

 Residents respect the personnel and other residents.
 The behavior of such persons is anticipated to be such that it does not harm or disturb others.

-5. Household Chores and Obligations:
+5. Household Chores and Obligations

 Residents may be given specific chores and responsibilities to maintain cleanliness and order in the facility.
 The people who live there acquire a sense of community and shared responsibility.

-6. Compliance with Program Requirements:
+6. Compliance with Program Requirement

 The halfway house residents must comply with the program’s rules and standards, be part of the treatment programs, seek out job and educational opportunities, and achieve their personal goals as part of the program’s functions.